fablabnbg/inkscape-silhouette/README.md

   * `./install_osx.sh`
   * Add the suggested python interpreter for user extensions in `~/Library/Application Support/org.inkscape.Inkscape/config/inkscape/preferences.xml` on `<group id="extensions" python-interpreter="/..." />`.
 For details on selecting a specific interpreter version see [Inkscape Wiki - Extension Interpreters](https://inkscape.gitlab.io/extensions/documentation/authors/interpreters.html):
     * e.g. `python-interpreter="/Users/username/.local/share/venvs/inkscape/bin/python3"`
+  * The installer includes `bleak`, which provides Bluetooth Low Energy support.
+On the first BLE scan, macOS may ask for Bluetooth permission for Inkscape; allow it to discover and connect to the cutter.

 </details>